SILENCE-SIMSOOL/PapagoAI-Mod/README.md

 • English ➜ en

-• Japan ➜ ja
+• Japanese ➜ ja

-• China ➜ ch
+• Chinese ➜ ch

 ## What is Papago?